data-to-insight/ssd-data-model/README.md

 # Children's Services Standard Safeguarding Dataset (SSD)

-This is the source repository for the SSD dataset and tools for creating the required data.
-The repository contains the definitions for a broader standard dataset for Children's Social Care (CSC) in safeguarding authorities beyond the existing returns dataset(s) (stage 1) and a set of solutions/tools that local authorities can adopt at low/zero cost to enable and produce the dataset.
-A six-year historical data scope is suggested.
+This is the source repository for Project 1a the Standard CSC dataset for LAs (SSD) and associated toolset.
+The repository contains definitions for a broader standard dataset for Children's Social Care (CSC) in safeguarding authorities beyond the existing returns _(Ref: Stage 1)_ and a suite of methods/tools that all local authorities can adopt at zero(or near) running cost to independently produce the dataset _(Ref: Stage 2)_.
+A six-year historical data scope is suggested across the range of safeguarding activities performed by councils; and the project is developed in allignment with the Care Review and current social work practice.
 Current phase : [prototype](#prototype).

-The core of the SSD has been based around current statutory returns
+## The initial core of the SSD is based on
+### Current statutory returns
 - SSDA903
 - Annex A
 - CIN Census

-and alongside [user research](#user-research) iteratively considering
+- Regional Improvement and Innovation Alliance (RIIA)

+### Iterative updates in other (project)areas
 - Linking data items to strategic goals
 - SEN2
 - ADCS Safeguarding
-- RIIA
 - School Census
 - EH Benchmarking
-- Kinship Care
+- Kinship Care (1b(i))
-- Pre-Proceedings
+- Pre-Proceedings (1b(ii))
-- Section 251 Finance
+- Section 251 Finance (1b(iii))
-- Voice of Child & Family
+- Voice of Child & Family (1b(iv))
 - CSC National Framework
 - EET Activity
+- and additional ongoing [user research](#user-research) input

 ## Data Object and Item Definitions